leettools-dev/leettools/README.md

 # Quick Start

 We can use any OpenAI-compatible LLM endpoint, such as local Ollama service or public provider such as Gemini or DeepSeek.
-We can switch the servce easily by [defining environment variables or switching .env files](#use-different-llm-endpoints).
+We can switch the service easily by [defining environment variables or switching .env files](#use-different-llm-endpoints).

 **Run with pip**